First Anime Ever Made

 Director: Sanae Yamamoto

-Based on the famous tale of the same name, The Hare and the Tortoise is a six-minute short animated animation.
-One of the earliest animated adaptations of the well-known Hare and Tortoise tale, the animation originally appeared in 1924.
+The Hare and the Tortoise is a six-minute short animated film based on the famous tale of the same name.
+Released in 1924, it is one of the earliest animated adaptations of the classic Hare and Tortoise story.

-Well, thanks for reading and we hope you take a look at some of the animes we mentioned, especially The Blunt Sword, which is the First Anime Ever Made.
+Thanks for reading!
+We hope you explore more of the classic animes we mentioned—especially The Blunt Sword, which is considered the First Anime Ever Made.